how to calculate fixture units

 Code Compliance

-Fixture unit calculations must follow IPC Chapter 6 or UPC Chapter 6.
-Always verify which code is adopted in your jurisdiction, as values differ between codes.
+Fixture unit calculations must follow IPC Chapter 6 (Sections 604 and 610) or UPC Chapter 6 (Section 610).
+Water supply fixture units (WSFU) are used for supply pipe sizing per IPC Table 604.3.
+Drainage fixture units (DFU) are used for drain and vent pipe sizing per IPC Chapter 7.
+Always verify which code edition is adopted in your jurisdiction, as values may differ between editions.